Small Business Assistance:

 The United States has crossed 24,300,000 infections and 402,000 deaths due to COVID-19.
 During this deeply trying time, I want to ensure you have the latest information about the pandemic and my work in Congress to protect the safety and economic security of North Jersey workers and families.

 Update on Cases in New Jersey

-Cases are rising fast in our state.
-We are facing our most serious wave since April and we cannot let our guard down.
-It is vital we slow the spread by continuing to practice social distancing, wearing a mask, and practicing good hygiene.
+Cases continue to spread rapidly across our state and we cannot let our guard down.
+Help is on the way as vaccine distribution ramps up.
+In the meantime, it is vital we slow the spread by continuing to practice social distancing, wearing a mask, and practicing good hygiene.

 Containing the Spread

-Finally, you can help contact tracing efforts by downloading the new COVID Alert NJ app.
+You can help contact tracing efforts across the state by downloading the COVID Alert NJ app.
 This app notifies users if they have been in close contact with someone who has tested positive for COVID-19.
-Knowing about a potential exposure can help individuals quickly make a plan to stay safe.

 We are facing a global pandemic, and ensuring the safety of all families from COVID-19 and its impact on day-to-day life is my top priority.
 My office has prepared an informational webpage to ensure workers, families, businesses, and health care providers know their options for relief.
 For the latest on the coronavirus in New Jersey, check the state’s website at covid19.nj.gov.